 You may use the same technique for an orchestral section that just requires extra lushness, but also for snare drums and toms (as we mentioned before), even though you have room mics for real ambience these drums often need extra help to sit nicely in the mix.

-Earlier on we mentioned how some mixing engineers find the tail of convolution reverbs “uninteresting”…now hybrid reverbs, albeit less popular, offer a solution to this problem because they combine the early reflections of a convolution reverb with the tail of an algorithmic reverb.
+Earlier on I mentioned how some mixing engineers find the tail of convolution reverbs “uninteresting”…now hybrid reverbs, albeit less popular, offer a solution to this problem because they combine the early reflections of a convolution reverb with the tail of an algorithmic reverb.

 With that in mind you can easily make your own DIY hybrid reverb: